-The current FERC license for the Project expires on April 30, 2016, and the Districts will apply for a new license no later than April 30, 2014.
+The current FERC license for the Project expired on April 30, 2016, and the Districts filed their FLA on April 28, 2014.
 The Districts began the relicensing process by filing a Notice of Intent and Pre-Application Document (PAD) with FERC on February 10, 2011, following the regulations governing the Integrated Licensing Process (ILP).
 The Districts' PAD included descriptions of all Don Pedro Project facilities, operations, license requirements, and lands as well as a summary of the extensive existing information available on area resources.
 The Districts convened a series of Resource Work Group meetings, engaging agencies and other relicensing participants in a collaborative study plan development process culminating in the Districts' Proposed Study Plan (PSP) and Revised Study Plan (RSP) filings to FERC on July 25, 2011 and November 22, 2011, respectively.
 On December 22, 2011, FERC issued its Study Plan Determination (SPD) for the Project, approving, or approving with modifications, 34 studies proposed in the RSP that addressed Cultural and Historical Resources, Recreational Resources, Terrestrial Resources, and Water and Aquatic Resources.

 Reports for each study are included with this license application; each describes the objectives, methods, and results as implemented by the Districts in accordance with FERC's SPD and subsequent study modifications and clarifications.
-Study reports relevant to the RRMP are the Recreation Facility Condition, Public Accessibility, and Recreation Use Assessment (RR-01) and Whitewater Boating Take-Out Feasibility Study (RR-02).
+Study reports relevant to the RRMP are the Recreation Facility Condition, Public Accessibility, and Recreation Use Assessment (TID/MID 2013b), Whitewater Boating Take-Out Feasibility Study (TID/MID 2013d), and Lower Tuolumne River Lowest Boatable Flow Study (TID/MID 2013a).